Step 1: Gather the existing clues

-The Family Bible – the most important book and often a treasured possession.
-Since it was usually handed down from father to son, it was used to record important dates in the history of the family – births, baptisms, marriages, deaths and burials.
+The family Bible was usually handed down from father to son, and was often used to record important dates in the history of the family – births, baptisms, marriages, deaths and burials.

 The CD-records includes information on name, birth year, birth parish and place of residence (county, parish and village/city) relationship to others in the same household and occupation and sometimes, notes about health or legal status.

-For other useful CD/DVDs, please look at The Federation of Swedish Genealogical Societies online Bookshop!
+For other useful CD/DVDs, visit The Federation of Swedish Genealogical Societies online Bookshop

 Step 3: Find Church Records online